dnrohr/intellectual-history-knowledge-atlas/README.md

 ### A Panel Looks Cut Off

 The outer app intentionally uses a fixed viewport.
 Scroll the active panel, not the whole browser page.
-The most common scroll targets are the left index, filter drawer, Workbench, Path Finder, timeline viewport, and right dossier.
+The most common scroll targets are the left index, filter drawer, Source Studio, Path Finder, timeline viewport, and right dossier.

 ### The Build Warns About Chunk Size